Liz Weiss, MS, RD

 Liz has received numerous awards and accolades throughout her career.
 Cooking with the Moms was an award’s finalist for the 2012 IACP best culinary audio program award.
 Her website was a finalist in the 2013 Red Tricycle Totally Awesome Award in the Most Awesome Recipes for the Whole Family category.
 In 2010, she was named by Babble.com as one of the Top 50 Best Mom Food Bloggers on the web, and her blog was nominated by Foodbuzz for Best Family Food Blog in 2009.
 Liz was nominated for cable TV’s highly acclaimed ACE Award for Best Educational Series and received the American Heart Association’s Howard Blakeslee Award for health journalism.
 During her tenure at CNN, the network was honored with the American Dietetic Association’s prestigious President’s Circle Award for nutrition education.

 Weiss received her undergraduate degree in Nutrition and Dietetics from the University of Rhode Island, her Master of Science degree in Nutrition Communications from Boston University, and attended the Cambridge School of Culinary Arts in Cambridge, Massachusetts where she completed the Professional Chef’s Program.
-She is a member of the American Dietetic Association (ADA), the International Association of Culinary Professionals, and the ADA’s Food & Culinary Professionals practice group.
-She has been an advocate for healthier school meals in her community and was the driving force behind many positive changes.
-She lives in Lexington, Massachusetts with her husband and two sons, ages 18 and 15.
+She is a member of the Academy of Nutrition and Dietetics (AND) and two of their practices groups: Food & Culinary Professionals and Nutrition Entrepreneurs.
+She has been an advocate for healthier school meals in her community for over a decade and was the driving force behind many positive changes.
+She lives in Lexington, Massachusetts with her husband and two sons, ages 19 and 16.